Back to Blog

 Supabase is becoming the default backend for a huge number of SaaS products.
 Auth, database, storage, realtime, all in one open-source platform.
 But when it comes to email, Supabase only handles the basics: auth confirmation emails, password resets, and magic links.

 For everything else (onboarding sequences, product updates, dunning, lifecycle email), you need an external tool.
 The question is how to connect your Supabase events to your email platform cleanly.
+If you are also exploring how to send emails from Supabase, we have a dedicated tutorial that walks through the setup step by step.

 How Supabase + Email Works